Page Reviewed / Updated – Aug. 25, 2022

 Waiver Description

 New York State’s Assisted Living Program (ALP) pays the cost of services in licensed assisted living residences throughout the state for qualified individuals.
 Participants must require a high level of care, typically equivalent to the level of care in a nursing home.
-Although not without controversy, this program is generally considered a win-win.
+This program is generally considered a win-win.
 This is because residents prefer the increased social and recreational activities offered in assisted living and the state saves money, as the cost is significantly less expensive than nursing home care.

-While the program is open to non-Medicaid eligible persons, the clear majority of participants — approximately 85% — are on Medicaid.
+Although the program is open to non-Medicaid eligible persons, the clear majority of participants are on Medicaid.
 Each assisted living residence that participates in the ALP is certified initially and periodically by the New York State Department of Health.
-In the world of financial assistance for assisted living, this program is almost unique in that its hybrid structure of Medicaid and non-Medicaid funding allows it to pay for both assisted living care services and the room and board costs of some participants.
+While most financial assistance for assisted living only covers assisted living care services, this program helps to cover the costs of room and board for some participants who meet stricter income and asset limits.

 Eligibility Guidelines